-- TunTrust Root CA: root-signing all TunTrust issuing CAs and kept offline. - TunTrust Services CA: This issuing CA is restricted to only issue OV SSL certificates to domain names under ".tn" top-level domain and owned by entities operating under the Tunisian Jurisdiction. - TunTrust Qualified CA: This issuing CA is technically constrained to prevent issuance of SSL certificates.
+- TunTrust Root CA: root-signing all TunTrust issuing CAs and kept offline. - TunTrust Services CA: This issuing CA is restricted to only issue OV SSL certificates to domain names under ".tn" top-level domain and owned by entities operating under the Tunisian Jurisdiction.

-TunTrust does not have any third party Subordinate CAs.
 Certificate profiles of TunTrust PKI are detailed in Appendix A.